gwarzecha/e-commerce-exercise/README.md

   ## Description:

   This project was an exercise in creating the back-end functionality of an e-commerce application using mysql, Sequelize, and an assortment of other npm packages.
+API routes were established to execute RESTful CRUD methods on category, product, and tag models that are often found on a standard e-commerce application.
+Insomnia was used to test the endpoints due to the lack of a front-end UI.

   ## Media